Rick Reynolds, LCSW

 14. Telling your mate to forgive you.

 As a general rule, never tell someone to forgive you.
-You can ask, but don't tell.
+You can ask them, but don't tell them.
 Forgiveness is a process your mate will have to work through.
-In many ways, it has little to do with you; it's a gift your mate has to give herself/himself.
-Failure to forgive would result in your mate remaining a victim.
-It's far better to tell your mate that you want her/him to be able to forgive you and ask if there is anything you can do to help your mate heal and forgive or to make the process easier for them.
+In many ways, it has little to do with you; forgiveness is a gift your mate gives themselves.
+It is far better to tell your mate that you hope they will be able to forgive you, and ask if there is anything you can do to help them heal and make forgiveness possible.

-Also, don't beat your mate over the head with religious terminology, telling your mate that now that you've asked forgiveness, forgiveness must in fact, be granted.
-If you tell your mate to forgive, it will only lead to resentment and make it more difficult to forgive you.
+Do not push your mate toward forgiveness using religious arguments, telling them now that you've asked forgiveness, forgiveness must be granted.
+If you demand forgiveness, it will lead to resentment.
 Be a part of the solution, not a part of the problem.

-15. Not answering all of your mate's questions.
+15. Failing to answer all of your mate's questions.

 This is a tricky one.
 How much information a person needs to heal is best determined by personality type.
-Some individuals need little information before they come to the point where they have enough to understand what has happened and can move on.
+Some individuals need little information before they come to the point where they believe they have enough information to understand what has happened and move on.
 Others need massive amounts of data before they feel they understand what has happened.
 For these individuals, what they don't know truly does hurt them.
-Usually, what they can imagine is far worse than the reality.
+Usually, what they imagine is far worse than the reality.

 16. Not talking to your mate.

-17. Trying to get all of your mate's friends and family on your side.
+17. Trying to get your mate's friends and family on your side.

 19. Threatening your mate.

-You are far better off being supportive and telling your mate "I hope you choose to stay with me, but I want you to do what God is telling you to do."
-Coercion from a mate can actually drive your spouse away.
+Be supportive and tell your mate, "I hope you choose to stay with me, but I want you to do what God is telling you to do."
+Ultimately, coercion will drive your spouse away.

 Conclusion